“Holy, holy, holy is the Lord God, the Almighty,

 For God is Love.
 We in large measure greatly underestimate the holiness of God, while we simultaneously underestimate the severity of our sins in relation to His holiness.
 God is morally pure, perfect, without any flaw or defect whatsoever; that is what holy means.
 Do not make the same mistake I did for many years of judging God based on what you see all around us in this fallen sinful world (or by the actions of sinful man), for this is not what He created.
 What we see today is what man created by being disobedient to God.

-And finally, always remember that when we see Christ, we are seeing Holy God Himself, for they are One and the Same as it is written:
+And finally, always remember that when we see Jesus, we are seeing Holy God Himself, for they are One and the Same as it is written:

 The one who does not love does not know God, for God is love. – 1 John 4:8